SDJA FAQs During COVID-19

 Will I need to start paying my school year 2020-21 tuition installments in May 2020, as scheduled?

 Yes, as a general rule.
-SDJA is, however, providing emergency financial assistance and flexibility in making payments for those families who are most significantly impacted financially.
+SDJA is, however, providing emergency tuition assistance and flexibility in making payments for those families who are most significantly impacted financially.
 See related FAQ below.

 My spouse or I have been laid off, or have a significant reduction in self-employment income on which we are dependent for our day-to-day living expenses.
-Can I apply for emergency financial aid?
+Can I apply for emergency tuition assistance?